Here are some resources you might find useful. As with most programming, Google is your friend.

 - Anaconda.
 Works on just about all modern operating systems (Windows, OSX, Linux).
 Nice GUI interface (Navigator) and package installer.
 Includes MKL (Math Kernel Library) routines for numpy.

 - Carnegie Python Distribution.
-Nowhere near as polished as the previous two, but is distributed with the in-house data reduction pipelines for many Carnegie instruments (MIKE, MaGE, etc).
+Nowhere near as polished as anaconda, but is distributed with the in-house data reduction pipelines for many Carnegie instruments (MIKE, MaGE, etc).

 - Pandas: This package extends numpy with many convenience functions/methods for munging and visualizing data.